-A nnual Cash Rent (1)
+Cash Rent (1)

-2019 \$ 133,666
+2020 \$ 135,173

-2020 140,353
+2021 126,914

-2021 131,284
+2022 128,196

-2022 121,235
+2023 129,846

-2023 124,897
+2024 126,320

-Thereafter 760,163
+Thereafter 625,158

-(1) Represents contractual annual cash rent, except for two master leases which are based on agreed upon cash rents.
+Represents contractual annual cash rent, except for two master leases which are based on agreed upon cash rents.
 See below for more information.
+Includes rental income due to lessee reimbursement of our real estate taxes and subsequent acquisitions and excludes properties held-for-sale at December 31, 2019.

 During 2017, we issued a notice of default to Anthem Memory Care ("Anthem") resulting from Anthem's partial payment of minimum rent.
-Anthem operates 11 operational memory care communities under a master lease.
-We are currently not pursuing enforcement of the guarantees and our rights and remedies pertaining to known events of default under the master lease, with the stipulation that Anthem achieve sufficient performance and pay an agreed upon cash rent for these 11 properties.
-During 2018, Anthem paid the agreed upon minimum cash rent of \$5,200,000.
+Anthem operates 11 memory care communities under a master lease.
+During 2019, Anthem paid the agreed upon minimum cash rent of \$7,500,000.
+This amount represents approximately 50% of the contractual amount due under the lease in 2019.
+In accordance with Accounting Standard Codification ("ASC") Topic 842, Leases ("ASC 842"), at January 1, 2019, we evaluated the collectibility of straight-line rent receivable and lease incentive balances related to Anthem and determined it was not probable that we would collect substantially all of the contractual lease obligations through maturity.
+Accordingly, we wrote-off the balances to equity as of January 1, 2019, as required by the ASC 842 transition guidance.
 We receive regular financial performance updates from Anthem and continue to monitor Anthem's performance obligations under the master lease agreement.